dtin/MiniSocialNetwork/README.md

 ### What is this?
   This repo contains the source code of **Mini Social Network (Java Web)**.\
-  A project in Lab Web - Semester 5 - FPT University - HCMC campus.
+  A project from Lab Web subject - Semester 5 - FPT University - HCMC campus.

 ### What you will find in this project:
 <ol>
     <li>Create an account <strong>(Hashing password as SHA-256)</strong></li>
     <li>Login</li>
     <li>Active account if this is the <strong>first time</strong> user login</li>
-    <li>What you can do with your account:\</li>
+    <li>What you can do with your account:</li>
     <ul>
         <li>Create:</li>
         <ol>